oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 It should only be considered when there are usability concerns with a redirect-based approach, such as for native mobile or desktop applications.

---- middle

-# Introduction

-TODO: Key points to address include problem description, the relationship to the step-up authentication spec (use of acr etc.), properties of the protocol (extensibility etc).
+This draft also extends the token response (typically for use in response to a refresh token request) and resource server response to allow the authorization server or resource server to indicate that the client should re-request authorization from the user.
+This can include requesting step-up authentication by including parameters defined in {{I-D.ietf-oauth-step-up-authn-challenge}} as well.

 ## Usage and Applicability

-This specification only applies to the situations described below.

-This specification MUST only be used by first-party applications, when the authorization server and application are operated by the same entity and the user understands them both as the same entity.
+This specification MUST only be used by first-party applications, which is when the authorization server and application are operated by the same entity and the user understands them both as the same entity.

-This specification MUST NOT be used by third party applications, and the authorization server SHOULD take measures to prevent use by third party applications. (e.g. only enable this grant for certain client IDs, and take measures to authenticate your apps when possible.)
+This specification MUST NOT be used by third party applications, and the authorization server SHOULD take measures to prevent use by third party applications. (e.g. only enable this grant for certain client IDs, and take measures to authenticate first-party apps when possible.)

 Using this specification in scenarios other than those described will lead to unintended security and privacy problems for users and service providers.